-IMPLAN is a social accounting/input-output model that attempts to replicate the structure and functioning of a specific economy (in this case, Nevada), and is widely used in public and private sector economic impact analyses.
+IMPLAN is a social accounting/input-output model that attempts to replicate the structure and functioning of a specific economy (in this case, West Virginia), and is widely used in public and private sector economic impact analyses.
 It estimates the effects on a regional economy of a change in economic activity by using baseline information capturing the relationships among businesses and consumers in the economy based on historical economic survey data.
-IMPLAN tracks dollars spent in a region, including dollars that circulate within it (e.g., transfers of dollars from consumers to producers), dollars that flow into it (e.g., purchases of goods and services from outside the local economy), and dollars that flow outside of it (e.g., payments to the federal government).
+IMPLAN tracks dollars spent in a region, including dollars that circulate within it (e.g., transfers of dollars from consumers to producers), dollars that flow into it (e.g., purchases of goods and services from outside the local economy), and dollars that flow out of it (e.g., payments to the federal government).
 The model thus examines inflows, outflows, and interactions within the economy under study.

-The IMPLAN model allows one to investigate interactions in Nevada, and to calculate various economic impacts in the state's economy when a new activity (such as investments in energy efficiency or new construction of energy infrastructure or lost revenues for owners of power plants) involves money flows around the economy.
-Specifically, the model captures various impacts, including:
+The IMPLAN model allows one to investigate interactions in West Virginia, and to calculate various economic impacts in the state's economy when a new activity (such as investments in energy efficiency or new construction of energy infrastructure or lost revenues for owners of power plants)